- Services & Solutions

 This capacity building project will contribute to foundational knowledge about what is already known, and what needs to be studied, about K-12 online STEM education for students with learning disabilities and those with autism spectrum disorder.

-SRI is synthesizing findings across model demonstration projects to identify factors that lead to high-quality implementation, sustainability, and wider adoption of evidence-based practices.
+SRI synthesized findings across model demonstration projects to identify factors that lead to high-quality implementation, sustainability, and wider adoption of evidence-based practices.

-SRI is examining data on 900 young adults with autism to characterize their school and career choices after high school.
+SRI examined data on 900 young adults with autism to characterize their school and career choices after high school.